e-baumer/e-baumer.github.io/_posts/2023-01-30-product-led.md

 the United States they either experienced or witnessed the meltdown of Southwest airlines.
 Although a large winter storm caused initial flight distributions for Southwest and many other airlines, it was the company’s severely outdated internal software system which prevented the company from recovering from the initial storm.
 The company had neglected to update its outdated crew-scheduling technology.
-When the storm hit the company was unable to track where its crew and plans were.
+When the storm hit Southwest was unable to track where its crew and planes were.
 It took Southwest eight days to recover, having to cancel a significant number of flights during this time to reset the system.
 This is what happens when a company is not, in part, technology driven and tries to scale.